JKlueber/grammar_to_blocks/README.md

 ## The pipeline, file by file

-Each module has a detailed doc comment at the top of its source file — this section is a short summary, not a replacement for reading the code.

 **`parse.js`** — CLI entry point.
 Runs the four stages below in order and writes the three generated files to `blockly_app/src/`.